Old, new and everything in between

 When driving, it’s compulsory to keep fluorescent bibs and a hazard triangle in the car in case of breakdown.

 Hannah, originally from London, spent years working out the intricacies of French grammar before moving to Paris, where she works as a journalist specialising in French culture and society.
-She enjoys cycling Paris's avenues and boulevards on her trusty bike, eavesdropping in café terrasses and visiting the weekly flea market at her local, Puces de Vanves.
+She enjoys cycling Paris's avenues and boulevards on her trusty bike, eavesdropping in café terrasses and visiting the weekly flea market at her local, Puces de Saint-Ouen.

-Experience Paris with the Telegraph
+Experience Paris with The Telegraph

 Telegraph Travel's best hotels, tours and holidays in Paris, tried, tested and recommended by our Paris experts